goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

       template="template.pt"
       />

-After that you can register the macro viewlet for the ITitle viewlet manager like this:
+Then you can register the macro viewlet for the ITitle viewlet manager like this:

   <z3c:macroViewlet